-The restoration work of the LMRCC was coined "Restoring America's Greatest River" and is based on a unique partnership between the LMRCC, the USACE and the USFWS.
-The focus of these proposed projects is to enhance LMR habitats and restore floodplain hydrology and connectivity when landowners are interested and opportunities exist.
-"Restoring America's Greatest River" (LMRCC 2015) (RAGR) is a landscape-level planning document for the Lower Mississippi River.
+The restoration work of the LMRCC was coined "Restoring America's Greatest River" and is based on a unique partnership between the LMRCC, the U.S. Army Corps of Engineers (USACE) and the U.S. Fish and Wildlife Service (USFWS).
+The focus of these proposed projects is to enhance LMR habitats and restore floodplain hydrology and connectivity when landowners are interested, and opportunities exist.
+RAGR (LMRCC 2015) (RAGR) is a landscape-level planning document for the LMR.
 It was originally compiled in 2004, with a revision in 2015 coinciding with the LMRRA.
 The goals listed in RAGR are focused around maintaining and improving aquatic and terrestrial habitats to enhance the aquatic, terrestrial and areal biologic communities of the LMR.
 Such restoration techniques can increase recreational opportunities which will improve public awareness and interest in the LMR.
-Secondary results would be increased economic opportunities of river-side communities and other users.
+Secondary results would be increased economic opportunities of riverside communities and other users.
 The RAGR Plan describes restoration efforts that had occurred prior to 2015 and has recommendations for future work.
-Dike notching, reconnection of backwaters and meander scarps to the main stem of the river, restoration of bottomland hardwoods, and habitat development for species of concern are just a few restoration techniques in the report.
-Because there is no pre-existing, comprehensive habitat restoration management program in existence on the Lower Mississippi River, the LMRCC and its many partners have developed varied approaches to addressing needs for the river.
+Dike notching, reconnection of backwaters and meander scarps to the main stem of the river, restoration of bottomland hardwoods (BLH), and habitat development for species of concern are just a few restoration techniques in the report.
+Because there is no pre-existing, comprehensive habitat restoration management program in existence on the LMR, the LMRCC and its many partners have developed varied approaches to addressing needs for the river.